3 Squadron Stories

 [Note: The title 'U-571' has been used for a major Hollywood action film.
 However, that movie's fanciful script does not in any way resemble the genuine history of U-571.]

 10 February 1944

-RAAF Flight Lieutenant Max Paynter was flying RAF Wellington 612/O in the Northern Approaches (the major sea lanes NW of the UK) at night.
+RAAF Flight Lieutenant Max Paynter was flying RAF Wellington 612/O at night in the Northern Approaches (the major sea lanes NW of the UK).
 Following a radar contact, Paynter spotted U-545 from one mile away in the moonlight.
 He made an immediate depth-charge attack, but chose not to use his Leigh Light to avoid drawing return fire.
 This was wise, as U-545 had previously shot down a Canadian 407 Squadron Wellington.
 U-545 was unable to continue.
 It was scuttled and the crew were rescued by U-714.

 U-241 Picked Off